 Shot totally in a studio, the film explores the relationship between an Aboriginal woman and her white mother.
 The daughter, now the sole carer for her dying mother, dreams of faraway places.

-A middle aged Aboriginal woman nurses her old white mother.
-During her tending of the old woman we feel her frustrations of duty, her suppressed anger, her own need for warmth and love, her personal loneliness.
-Her memories and dreams invade her nerve fraying routine until the old woman dies and we share the daughter’s immense sense of loss.
+During her tending of the old woman, we feel her frustration with her filial responsibilities, her suppressed anger, her own need for warmth and love, her personal loneliness.
+Her memories and dreams invade her nerve-fraying routine until the old woman dies and we share the daughter’s immense sense of loss.

 Night Cries is about “loving and hating your mother”, says Tracey Moffat.